NR HDL Downlink Receiver MATLAB Reference

-This example shows how to model a 5G NR cell search and MIB recovery hardware algorithm in MATLAB® as a step towards developing a Simulink® HDL implementation.
-Use this MATLAB reference to verify the Simulink models in the NR HDL Cell Search, NR HDL MIB Recovery, and NR HDL MIB Recovery for FR2 examples.
+This example shows how to model a 5G NR cell search, MIB and SIB1 recovery hardware algorithm in MATLAB® as a step towards developing a Simulink® HDL implementation of a downlink receiver.
+Use this MATLAB reference to verify the Simulink models in the NR HDL Cell Search, NR HDL MIB Recovery, NR HDL MIB Recovery for FR2, and NR HDL SIB1 Recovery examples.

-A block diagram of the cell search and MIB recovery algorithm is shown.
-The algorithm detects, demodulates, and decodes 5G NR synchronization signal blocks (SSBs) and is a hardware-friendly version of the corresponding steps in the NR Cell Search and MIB and SIB1 Recovery (5G Toolbox) example.
-At the top level, the algorithm consists of a Search Controller, an SSB Detector and an SSB Decoder.
+A block diagram of the Downlink Receiver algorithm is shown.
+The algorithm detects, demodulates, and decodes 5G NR synchronization signal blocks (SSBs) and recovers SIB1.
+It is a hardware-friendly version of the corresponding steps in the NR Cell Search and MIB and SIB1 Recovery (5G Toolbox) example.
+At the top level, the algorithm consists of a Search Controller, an SSB Detector, an SSB Decoder, SIB1 grid demodulator and SIB1 decoder.
 This example explains each of these blocks in more detail and demonstrates the corresponding MATLAB reference functions, which are used to explore algorithms for hardware implementation and to verify the streaming fixed-point Simulink models.
-This example focuses on 5G NR frequency range 1 (FR1) however the MATLAB reference code supports both FR1 and FR2.
-See NR HDL MIB Recovery for FR2 for an example of how to use the MATLAB reference for FR2.
+This example focuses on 5G NR frequency range 1 (FR1).
+See NR HDL MIB Recovery for FR2 for an example of how to use the MATLAB reference for FR2 MIB Recovery.

 The algorithm starts by using the PSS to search for SSBs with subcarrier spacings of 15 kHz and 30 kHz across a range of coarse frequency offsets.
 The subcarrier spacing and coarse frequency offset search ranges are configurable.
 If SSBs are detected, the receiver OFDM demodulates the resource grid of the SSB with the strongest PSS and determines its cell ID using the SSS.
 The residual fine frequency offset is corrected during the OFDM demodulation phase.